cibulskia/app/README.md

 > ⚠️ The application is **not standalone** and does not function without the accompanying scripts and processing system on a computer or microcontroller.

+The main purpose of this application is to perform **object detection** and return the coordinates of detected objects on the phone screen.
+As an additional feature, it can also provide **azimuth information for drones**, enabling navigation and orientation without additional hardware.

+This design allows the system to use an **Android device as a low-cost substitute for GPU-enabled platforms** (like NVIDIA Jetson) for object detection.
+The actual robot/drone control logic runs on a microcontroller or CPU-based system, which does **not require GPU capabilities**, making the setup cost-effective and accessible.

 ---

 ## ⚙️ How the System Works